****COVID 19 DATA COLLECTION TRANSPARENCY NOTICE****

 Many patients will have heard about the Summary Care Record via local media.
 The Summary Care Record is a new way of caring for you in an emergency as other healthcare providers can see the information if they care for you too.
 The record is held on a computer electronically and contains information such as the medicines you take, allergies you have etc. The surgery has 'gone live' with the Summary Care Record, meaning that we are now signed up to this project.
 The My Care Record allows aspects of your GP record to be shared with local services eg emergency departments or out of hours.
 If you are concerned and wish to find out more about either the Summary Care Record or My Care Record and wish to opt out at any time, the surgery has information packs and opt out forms available on the front desk in reception or you can follow the link below:

-There is also further information on how the information within your health records may be used within our privacy notice, which can be found here:
+There is also further information on how the information within your health records may be used within the primary care privacy notice, which can be found by clicking on this link:

 Gladstone Surgery is currently live with GP2GP.
 This is an electronic process enabling surgeries to send computer held patient records electronically to a patients new surgery so they arrive much quicker than the paper notes which are sent via an NHS mail delivery service.
 The paper notes are still sent, but using this new electronic process means a copy of your notes gets to your new surgery much quicker, helping the doctors and nurses know the best way to treat you.